Building consent authorities need evidence that the proposed renovation will comply with the Building Code.

 - possible contingencies have been accounted for and are reasonable.

-If the BCA is satisfied on reasonable grounds that all areas of the proposed construction meet the relevant performance requirements, it will issue a building consent.
+If the BCA is satisfied on reasonable grounds that all areas of the proposed construction meet or exceed the relevant performance requirements, it will issue a building consent.
 It must accept proposals that comply with relevant Acceptable Solutions or Verification Methods.
 For Alternative Methods, it will assess the proposal against relevant criteria to determine compliance.

 If the BCA is not satisfied that the proposed building work will comply with Code requirements, it may require more information.
 If this occurs, the application process will stop until further supporting information has been provided.